inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 | 7 | Hippocampus | 15 |
 | 8 | Hippocampus | 13 |

+### Notes on Matching the Outputs from Inscopix CNMF-E and CaImAn CNMF-E
+In order for Inscopix CNMF-E and CaImAn CNMF-E to produce comparable results, all analysis parameters must be matched as per the parameter mapping table above.
+The parameters not listed in that table are automatically set to CaImAn’s default values.
+CaImAn's default processing mode is parallel patch mode, with the patch size set through the `rf` parameter.
+The all-in-memory mode can be used by setting `rf` equal to `None`.
+The sequential patch mode is used when `rf` is set to a positive value by setting the `dview` parameter of the CNMF object to `None` upon instantiation.
+In Inscopix CNMF-E, the processing mode can be specified explicitly via the input parameter `processing_mode`.
+The output units in Inscopix CNMF-E should be set to `dF` to match CaImAn’s units.

 ## Results
 Using the methodology described above for comparing cell sets, we compared the components identified by Inscopix CNMF-E to those obtained from CaImAn CNMF-E on 8 datasets collected across various brain regions including the prefrontal cortex, striatum, and hippocampus.

 ### Overview
-An overview of the results is presented in the table below along with additional information about each dataset, including the dimensions of the field of view, the number of frames, and the frame rate of the movie.
+An overview of the results is presented in the table below along with additional information about each dataset, including the dimensions of the field of view, the number of frames, and the frame rate.
 We obtained an average similarity (AUC) of 0.95 across all 8 datasets, indicating strong spatiotemporal similarity between the components identified by Inscopix CNMF-E and CaImAn CNMF-E.